vesper-framework/vesper/docs/javascript/advanced-tutorial.md

 ```

 Controllers and resolvers are services as well.
-All services has a request-scope by default.
+All services have a request-scope by default.

 ### Validating input arguments

 All user input must be validated.
-GraphStack provides you a way to validate all user input (args) elegant way.
+Scepter provides you a way to validate all user input (args) elegant way.
 Create a `src/validator/PostArgsValidator.js` file with following contents:

 ```javascript